 We had to make some major downsizing decisions.
 My business partner and I decided to part ways, then I went from about seven employees to me and two others.
 Between the three of us, we’ve kept it going for the last few years.
 We’re chipping away at the debt—I have over a third of it paid off already.
 It does weigh on me, for sure.
 It’s my burden.
 It’s like my penance.

 Through this, I learned a lot.
 I realized that I did want to fight for the business.
 I wasn’t going to give up.
 In the end, it made me a better business person.
 Now I’m obsessed with my finances, and I will never ignore them ever again.
-Apparently I need to learn things the really, really hard way.”
+Apparently I need to learn things the really, really hard way.

 Today, KaiKini is back on track with a leaner team, a focus on what they do best—made-to-order swimwear—and Taryn confidently managing her roles as both a mom and a boss.

-Have a story you want to share about financial struggle?
+Have a story about financial struggle you want to share ?
 Tell us more.

-Feature image by Germán González
+Illustration by Germán González